-SBMI offers various Certificates of Biomedical Informatics designed for self-motivated professionals working in the health care and information technology fields.
+SBMI offers various Graduate Certificates designed for self-motivated professionals working in the health care and information technology fields.
 A certificate requires the student to complete a minimum of 15 semester credit hours.

-The certificates provide professionals with an increased understanding of the opportunities and challenges involved in technology integration into healthcare.
+The certificates provide professionals with an increased understanding of the opportunities and challenges involved in technology integration into health care.
 They will be able to participate in designing, planning, implementing and evaluating new software and hardware solutions at their institutions.

 SBMI is experienced in providing education to working professionals.
-The certificate program is designed to provide quality education to professionals on their schedule as courses can be completed online.
+The certificate programs are designed to provide quality education to professionals on their schedule as courses can be completed online.

-Upon completion of the 15 semester credit hour certificate, students will be awarded a certificate of completion from UTHealth School of Biomedical Informatics.
+Upon satisfactory completion of the 15-semester credit hours, students will be awarded a certificate of completion from UTHealth School of Biomedical Informatics.